GRAINS-Soybean, corn futures sag before USDA crop report

 By Tom Polansek

-CHICAGO, Nov 8 (Reuters) - Chicago Board of Trade soybean and corn futures drifted lower on Monday as traders adjusted positions before the release of key U.S. Department of Agriculture crop and inventory forecasts.
+CHICAGO, Nov 8 (Reuters) - Chicago Board of Trade soybean and corn futures slumped on Monday as traders adjusted positions before the release of key U.S. Department of Agriculture crop and inventory forecasts on Tuesday.

 Big U.S. harvests, near-perfect weather for planting in Brazil and signs of slowing purchases by top buyer China are bolstering supplies for soybeans and corn, two of the top globally traded commodities.

-In its monthly world supply/demand report on Tuesday, the USDA is expected to raise U.S. soy and corn harvest forecasts sightly from October.
+In its monthly world supply/demand report, the USDA on Tuesday is expected to raise its U.S. soy and corn harvest forecasts sightly from October.

-The agency is also expected to raise its projections for U.S. and global 2021-22 soybean ending stocks and trim its U.S. and global corn carryout estimates.
+The USDA is also expected to increase its projections for U.S. and global 2021-22 soybean ending stocks and trim its U.S. and global corn carryout estimates.

+"Bearish numbers are expected in this release, especially on soybeans, which caused that complex to suffer the greatest losses," said Karl Setzer, commodity risk analyst for AgriVisor.

+Most-active CBOT soybeans Sv1 settled down 17 cents at $11.88-1/2 a bushel and touched their lowest price since Oct.
+13.

+Soybean imports by China, the world's top buyer of the oilseed, fell 41.2% in October from a year earlier, hitting the lowest level since March 2020.

-Planting of Brazil's 2021/2022 soybean crop reached 67% of the estimated area through last Thursday, bolstered by favorable weather, consultancy AgRural said.
+Planting of Brazil's 2021/2022 soybean crop, meanwhile, reached 67% of the estimated area through last Thursday, bolstered by good weather, consultancy AgRural said.

+The United States and Brazil compete for export sales to China and other importers.

-Wheat is seeing technical support after rising last week to its highest price since December 2012 at $8.07 a bushel, said Matt Ammermann, StoneX commodity risk manager.
+Wheat saw technical support after rising last week to its highest price since December 2012, said Matt Ammermann, StoneX commodity risk manager.
 However, global demand looks quiet after large tenders by Saudi Arabia and Egypt last week, he said.

 "Wheat needs more signs of new demand," Ammermann said.

-(Reporting by Tom Polansek in Chicago, Michael Hogan in Hamburg and Naveen Thukral in Singapore; Editing by Jan Harvey and Jonathan Oatis)
+(Reporting by Tom Polansek in Chicago, Michael Hogan in Hamburg and Naveen Thukral in Singapore; Editing by Jan Harvey, Will Dunham and Jonathan Oatis)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))